 The objective of this project was to highlight and document how psychosocial project delivery is performed in a post conflict setting.
 The goal was to learn how psychosocial workers (PSWs) in a post conflict country understand and apply culturally appropriate systems of meaning and structure with families who have overcome atrocities.
 The research project was ethnographic inquiry informed by social constructionist tenets; that is, it was focused on understanding the direct experience of the PSWs and their counterparts, who supervised and performed the direct services to individuals, groups, and families who have experienced atrocities in the region.
 The research was conducted in collaboration with associates of one university and two NGOs (non-governmental organizations) located in Colombo, Sri Lanka.
 This grant was a continuation of the original grant.
 The focus of this grant was to publish the translation of the study results into Tamil and Sinhala.

 The intended objectives were: 1) To develop curricular and pedagogical strategies for a virtual certificate on ‘Psychosocial Attention of Suffering as a Consequence of Violence’ based on social constructionist perspective.
 2) To prepare the technical and operative inputs required for the virtual design of the course and to contact the target population.
 3) To edit a reader on ‘Psychosocial attention of suffering in situations of violence’ as a pedagogical support for the course among others uses.
 One of the major contributions that this project intended was to generate a new look for social constructionism utilities facing different situations that occur in Latin America, for example, the transition from conflict to post-conflict and peace in Colombia.
-The case of the victims and the contribution it made to the process of truth, justice, reparation and guarantees of non-repetition, as well as supporting the development of public policy on this issue.
-Furthermore, psychosocial care and its coordination with the focus on human rights, differential action without damage and gender perspective.
+The focus is on victims and contributions made to the process of truth, justice, reparation and guarantees of non-repetition, as well as supporting the development of public policy on this issue.

 While character strength development programs in the workplace have been found to improve productivity and profitability (Peterson and Park, 2006), there are few curricula or programs designed with the Global South in mind that consider culturally relevant and relational processes.
 We propose to widen the cultural lens to include Eastern Africa and design a process using social constructionist foundational principles, self-reflection and guided dialogue to create a context for generative conversations.
-This project aimed to create a print and digital curriculum for an NGO team in Murang'a County, Kenya.
 The curriculum combines Appreciative Inquiry with the emerging field of character strengths to offer a process to NGO teams aimed at the cultivation of character strengths in a relational context.
-This process, called “reflective appreciative practice” (Fialkov and Haddad, 2012a) intensified listening and communication skills, cultivated character strengths, and enhanced safe connections in relationships.
-Reflective appreciative practice ensured that all voices were heard, while also increasing well-being, resilience, and civility in organizations and communities.
-This project extended a previous application of our model (Fialkov and Haddad, 2012b) to one that is culturally appropriate and transferrable across organizations by formalizing and creating a digital format for the guidelines and structure of the dialogical process.
-The intention of the process was to cultivate the relational aspects of character strengths such as: empathy, honesty, appreciation, and hope and strengthen salient dimensions of team and community resilience.
-Final Project Book - created in collaboration with NGOs in East Africa, translated and disseminated.
 Click here for the curriculum: TUKAE TUSEMESANE - Let’s Sit Down and Reason Together: A Collaborative Curriculum

-This project was to produce training materials for Spanish speaking therapists and educators and supervisors of therapists.
-The specific project was the creation and dissemination of training materials for the Spanish speaking community in all Spanish speaking countries.
-Disseminate and further develop social construction, collaborative and dialogical ideas and practices, to gather people interested in said ideas as applied to therapy, and to broaden its scope to other areas such as education, community, leadership, as well as to generate dialogues with other voices who share the same collective premises; Central to social constructionist ideas and collaborative-dialogue relational practices is the promotion of equity in human relationships, people’s participation in constructing their own lives and worlds and respect for people too.
+This project was to produce training materials for Spanish speaking therapists, educators and supervisors of therapists.
+The specific project was the creation and dissemination of training materials for the Spanish speaking community in all Spanish speaking countries, to gather people interested in these ideas as applied to therapy, and to broaden its scope to other areas such as education, community, leadership, as well as to generate dialogues with other voices who share the same collective premises.
 We believe that it is only through our involvement in actions that social constructionist ideas are validated, and that is the reason why we offer a novel experience of collective production which will benefit and embody the central proposals of the Taos Institute.
-Brief videos were made and short interviews to international guests were recorded.
-A “book of ideas” was implemented.
-The participants were asked to write down their thoughts, ideas and future suggestions.
-The idea was to create an element of active voices that allowed for a follow-up on what the participants had shared so as to promote the actions of the Congress over time.
-Moreover, it was possible to publish this collaborative material.

 The Positive Aging Newsletter (PAN) is sponsored by the Taos Institute and sustained largely by contributions from Kenneth and Mary Gergen.
 The newsletter brings forward a unique and compelling voice to challenge the predominant view of aging as decline.
 The central aim of this project was to amplify the voice of the Positive Aging Newsletter.
 Specific objectives were to design a plan that would: a) Dramatically increase the reach of the PAN in terms of numbers of readers around the world. b) Insure that the PAN is revenue neutral or revenue generating to the Taos Institute without any significant contribution from one or more individuals within a period of two years.
 The social reconstruction of aging was of paramount importance.
 It contributed to positive outcomes in the life of elders in terms of diminishing abuse and neglect and increasing quality of life.
 It supported the wisdom of the elder voice and the intergenerational connections that are essential to a more peaceful world.
 The PAN is better-positioned to do this work than any existing platform.